FHA cash out refinance guidelines and mortgage rates for 2018

 If less than a year, the homeowner must have made at least six payments on their current mortgage.

 For instance, you purchased your home in February.
 Your first payment is in April.
-You must make on-time April through September payments before being eligible for a cash out loan.
+You must make on-time payments from April to September before being eligible for a cash out loan.
 That rule applies whether you have an FHA loan currently or not.

 If you’ve owned your home less than twelve months, you might want to wait to apply.
 For properties owned less than one year, the maximum FHA mortgage is equal to the lesser of: